Before You Make a Bid

 Rules for Autocrats

 Looking for some reading on how to be an autocrat?
-Rules and Information for Event Autocrats, curtesy of Duchess Marieke.
+Rules and Information for Event Autocrats, courtesy of Duchess Marieke.